dojo/framework/src/widget-core/README.md

 ##### Overview

 Widgets are themed using `css-modules` and the `Themeable` mixin.
 Each widget must implement a .css file that contains all the css classes that will be used to style it.
 The `baseClasses` object is the css API for the Widget: `baseClasses` css classes can be overridden by external themes.
-Further customization of specific Custom Widget classes can be achieved by passing `overrideClasses` into the widget.
+Further customization of specific Custom Widget classes can be achieved by passing `extraClasses` into the widget.
 The `Themeable` mixin provides a `classes` function that controls the classes to be applied to each node.
 Classes from the base `css` object passed to the `classes` function can be themed and overridden.
 To create fixed classes that cannot be changed, the chained `fixed` function can be used.

 ##### Authoring a Base Theme